Filed under 'personal preference'.

 Republican politicians in South Dakota have filed a bill that would require every citizen in the land-locked virtually empty state to buy a gun as of next year.
-The bill, put forward by Sioux Fall representative Hal Wick, would require every citizen over 21 to buy a firearm "suitable to their temperament, physical capacity, and …
+The bill, put forward by Sioux Fall representative Hal Wick, would require every citizen over 21 to buy a firearm "suitable to their temperament, physical capacity, …

 Filed under 'personal preference'.

 If it shoots bullets, it's a gun.

 Outstanding!
 I'd love to see the holster for that one.